 iPhone 13 Cameras

-The most significant upgrade is in the ultra-wide-angle camera since it has far improved low-light performance over the iPhone 12.
+The most significant upgrade is the ultra-wide-angle camera since it has far improved low-light performance over the iPhone 12.
 It is also capable of shooting night mode photos for the first time.

 New Camera Features